SWPU-WuDan/inpainting-FSIPA/README.md

 Scikit-image (skimage) == 0.13.1
 visdom == 0.1.8.9
 lpips ==0.1.4
+## Dataset Preparation
+We use Places2, CelebA and Paris Street-View datasets.
+To train a model on the full dataset, download datasets from official websites.

+Our model is trained on the irregular mask dataset provided by Liu et al. You can download publically available Irregular Mask Dataset from their website.

+For Structure image of datasets, we follow the structure flow and utlize the RTV smooth method.Run generation function data/Matlab/generate_structre_images.m in your matlab.
+For example, if you want to generate smooth images for Places2, you can run the following code:

+generate_structure_images("path to Places2 dataset root", "path to output folder");

 ## Running the program
 To perform training or testing, use
 ```